SS Hartlebury

-SS Hartlebury was a cargo steamship that was launched in Scotland in 1934 for J&C Harrison Ltd. A U-boat sank her in the Barents Sea in 1942 when Hartlebury was a member of the Arctic convoy Convoy PQ 17.
+SS Hartlebury was a cargo steamship that was launched in Scotland in 1934 for J&C Harrison Ltd. A U-boat sank her in the Barents Sea in 1942 during the Arctic Convoy PQ 17.

 Building

 From 1932 to 1934 Lithgows of Port Glasgow built a series of five sister ships for J&C Harrison Ltd of London.
 Harlingen was launched on 17 November 1932 and completed in January 1933.
 Hardingham was launched on 15 December 1932 and completed in February 1933.
 Harbledown was launched on 27 March 1933 and completed that May.
 Harpasa was launched on 5 December 1933 and completed in January 1934.
 Hartlebury was launched on 30 January 1934 and completed that March.

 Each of the five ships had the same beam of 56.2 ft.
 The last two ships to be built, Harpasa and Hartlebury, had a registered length of 418.0 ft, which was 10 ft shorter than their sisters, and a depth of 24.6 ft, which was 1.6 ft less than their sisters.

 Hartlebury had a single screw.
 David Rowan and Co of Glasgow built her engines.
 Her main propulsion was a three-cylinder triple expansion steam engine.
 Exhaust steam from its low-pressure cylinder drove a low-pressure steam turbine, which in turn drove a steam compressor.
 Her turbine drove the same propeller as her piston engine.
 Between them the two engines were rated at 472 NHP and gave Hartlebury a speed of 11 kn.